-While that does sound appealing, it is now 2017 and almost every region, no matter how remote, is connected to the web.
+While that does sound appealing, it is now well into the 21st century and almost every region, no matter how remote, is connected to the web.

 Mountaineers document their progress by live streaming videos, posting pictures and tweeting from the slopes of the world’s highest mountain.

 From people wanting to experience some of the thrill of climbing Everest to concerned parents wanting to know how their son or daughter is progressing on the base camp trek, the internet occupies a vital role on Everest whether you like it or not.